David Levien: Film

 In 1997, Levien wrote the original screenplay for Rounders with his writing partner, Brian Koppelman.
 In 2001, Levien and Koppelman wrote, produced, and directed the film Knockaround Guys, which film critic Roger Ebert gave 3 out of 4 stars.
 Levien and Koppelman also co-wrote the 2003 film Runaway Jury, which was nominated for the Edgar Award for Best Screenplay.
 In 2009, Levien and Koppelman co-directed Solitary Man starring Michael Douglas.
 The film was included in both A.O.
 Scott's The New York Times "Year End Best" list and Roger Ebert's "Year End Best" list.
 Other film credits include the third installment in the Ocean's franchise, 2007's Ocean's Thirteen, directed by Steven Soderbergh.

 Novels

-Levien has published six novels, including the literary novels Wormwood, Swagbelly, and the popular Frank Behr crime series, set in the midwest and chronicling the fictional private investigator.
+Levien has published six novels, including the literary novels Wormwood, Swagbelly, and the Frank Behr crime series, set in the Midwest and chronicling the fictional private investigator.
 The series includes City of the Sun, Where the Dead Lay, 13 Million Dollar Pop, and Signature Kill.
 The Behr books were nominated for the Hammett, Barry and Shamus awards.
 Sons of Spade named 13 Million Dollar Pop the best P.I. novel of 2011.